ktonon/cog/README.markdown

  */
 ```

-If you look at the implementation of the `warning` method, you'll see that its
+If you look at the implementation of the [warning](http://ktonon.github.com/cog/Cog/Generator/LanguageMethods.html#warning-instance_method)
-just a shortcut for rendering the `warning.erb` template and passing it through
+method, you'll see that its just a shortcut for rendering the `warning.erb`
-a `comment` filter,
+template and passing it through a [comment](http://ktonon.github.com/cog/Cog/Generator/Filters.html#comment-instance_method)
+filter

 ```ruby
 def warning